Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Methodology

+\paragraph{Two-tier analysis strategy} Our analysis followed a two-tier approach to maximize the use of available data:

+1. \textit{Broad analysis using metadata}: Keyword extraction \citep{Rose2021ARAKE} and topic modeling \citep{Asmussen2019SmartReview} provide a broad view of the main themes for a literature review.
+We analyzed the complete corpus of over 60,000 papers using their metadata (e.g., titles and keywords), regardless of full-text availability.
+This approach allows us to construct a comprehensive keywords graph that captures the broad evolution of the \ac{dlt} field.
+While many papers (38,413) were behind paywalls or otherwise not easily accessible, their metadata still contributes to our understanding of the field's development.

-On the other hand, alternative approaches for methodologies to carry literature mining are keyword extraction\cite{Rose2021ARAKE} and topic modelling\cite{Asmussen2019SmartReview}.
-These options provide a broad or holistic view of the main themes for a literature review.
-Therefore, we initially gain a broad perspective of the \ac{dlt} field's evolution by constructing a topics graph with the keyword topics for the full corpus metadata (more than 60,000 records).
-Then, we narrow our analysis by taking a more targeted approach by fine-tuning a transformer-based language model for a \ac{ner} task for ESG/DLT content density corpus filtering.
-This method allows us to categorize technologies in \ac{dlt} in detail that would not normally emerge as single topics or keywords for a literature review.
-Therefore, we can focus on specific technologies in \ac{dlt}, like different \texttt{Consensus} mechanisms (e.g., \acl{pow}, \acl{pos}) and their \texttt{\ac{esg}} effects, such as “energy consumption”, “hash rate”, “computational power”, etc.
+2. \textit{Deep analysis using full text}.
+We conducted a more detailed analysis of the subset of 24,539 papers where full text was available through open-access journals, conferences, or public repositories.
+We narrowed the number of publications for our analysis by fine-tuning a transformer-based language model for a \ac{ner} task for ESG/DLT content density corpus filtering.
+This method allows us to categorize technologies in \ac{dlt}, such as different \texttt{Consensus} mechanisms (e.g., \acl{pow}, \acl{pos}) and their \texttt{\ac{esg}} implications, like \enquote{energy consumption} and \enquote{computational power}, that would not usually emerge as single topics or keywords for a literature review.
+This deeper analysis reveals nuanced connections that may not arise from metadata alone.

-Finally, we perform a temporal graph and named entities analysis to track and understand the development and changes in these topics/keywords and \ac{dlt} technologies (represented as named entities) and their \ac{esg} implications over time.
+\paragraph{Temporal graph and named entities analysis} The final stage involves a temporal graph and named entities analysis to track the evolution of \ac{dlt} technologies and their \ac{esg} implications over time.
+This combines insights from the broad metadata analysis and the detailed full-text examination, providing a comprehensive view of the field's development.

-\subsection{Data Collection}
+\subsection{Data collection}

+We constructed a directed citation network using a two-level expansion method: beginning with seed papers, collecting their references, and then gathering the references of those references.
+This two-level restriction helps maintain a thematic focus on \ac{esg}/\ac{dlt}.
+The resulting network comprises 63,083 publications.
+Through Semantic Scholar's metadata for each publication (see \autoref{fig:methodology}), we retrieved 24,539 full-text PDFs that are openly accessible through open-access journals, institutional repositories, preprint servers (e.g., arxiv), or publisher websites (see \autoref{fig:methodology} and \autoref{fig:workflow}).